AstroTechies/AstroModLoader/README.md

 Additionally, the following keyboard commands can be used within popup windows:
 * ENTER and ESC can be used within confirmation windows to select "Yes" or "No" respectively, and "OK" or "Cancel" respectively in text input windows.
 * TAB can be used to switch selection between buttons.
 ENTER can then be used to press the currently selected button.

-### Mod Installation
-To install mods, drag and drop the .zip or the .pak file of your mod onto the AstroModLoader window while it is running.

-Alternatively, on Steam, you can also manually add mods for use with AstroModLoader by placing them into the `%localappdata%\Astro\Saved\Mods` directory.
-On the Windows Store, you can place them into the `%localappdata%\Packages\SystemEraSoftworks.29415440E1269_ftk5pbg2rayv2\LocalState\Astro\Saved\Mods` directory.

-You are free to join the Astroneer Modding Discord community to learn more about using or creating Astroneer mods: https://discord.gg/bBqdVYxu4k

 ## Prerequisites
 * .NET Framework 4.6.1